Testing is key to fighting coronavirus – so why does India have such a low testing rate?

 This is because while a larger number of testing kits does mean that a state can carry out more tests, the mere availability of kits does not directly translate into high testing numbers.
 This is a consequence of India’s testing modalities.

-In fact, as this report explains, India might be squandering its testing kits by not widening the scope of tests.
+In fact, as this report explains, India might be underutilising its testing kits by not widening the scope of tests.
+And social stigma attached to coronavirus is making things worse.

 India’s testing graph